Pramukh Swami Maharaj: Interfaith harmony

 In addition to meeting with and providing spiritual guidance to devotees during his international visits, he met with other religious and civic leaders.
 Brian Hutchinson notes that in speaking with these individuals, the pramukh "consistently emphasizes what religions hold in common and advocates cooperation between them with the purpose of uplifting the moral and religious life of mankind".
 The sentiments he shared with world religious leaders at the 2000 Millennium World Peace Summit at the United Nations reflected a similar message.
 In his address, he emphasized the goal of cooperation and mutual respect among religions, for "religion is that which spreads love for one another".
 He also expressed a desire that all forms of organized religion be able to coexist in harmony, noting that "flourishing together is the secret of peace".
 In particular, he analogized every religion to a goldmine of values from which all people could draw lessons for life.
 Pramukh Swami also encouraged his fellow spiritual leaders to teach their followers that religion does not grow by quantity of followers, but by quality of spirituality.
 In his words, "a Hindu should become a better Hindu, a Jew should become a better Jew, a Christian should become a better Christian, a Muslim should become a better Muslim.
-If the follower of every religion becomes a better and true follower then our world will be a much better world".

-This vision of harmony through dialogue characterized his message within BAPS and beyond.
+If the follower of every religion becomes a better and true follower then our world will be a much better world".This vision of harmony through dialogue characterized his message within BAPS and beyond.
 During the 2002 communal riots in Gujarat and the terror attack on the Akshardham complex in Gandhinagar, he urged the public to maintain peace and unity.
-His response and guidance during those times was commended by leaders and commentators, including the National Security commando in charge of the rescue mission during the Akshardham attack, who later asserted that "what [the pramukh] did was unbelievable.
-He pieced society back together".
+His response and guidance during those times was commended by leaders and commentators, including the National Security commando in charge, NSG Brigadier Raj Seetapathy, of the rescue mission during the Akshardham attack.
+Seetapathy presented a case study, Akshardham Response: How to challenge an attack with calm and peace, at various centres, including the Sardar Patel Police Academy in Hyderabad and various Army training sessions.
+He commented: "What Pramukh Swami Maharaj did was unbelievable.
+He pieced society back together.
+The Akshardham tragedy instilled a sense of confidence that Gujarat need not burn at every spark that is ignited.
+What I observed after the operation was the calm and serenity that was quickly restored.
+I have faced many violent encounters in my professional life but Akshardham response was a great learning both from operational and philosophical point of views.”